 The Bullet Journal method aims to help us become mindful about how we spend our two most valuable resources in life: our time and our energy.
 Basically, the method presented in this books wants to help you accomplish more by doing less.
 All of this by writing down what’s essential for you and executing on this short list.
-It’s a how-to guide for using this flexible framework (bullet journaling) to organize your life.
+It’s a how-to guide for using this flexible framework (bullet journaling, or bujo in short) to organize your life.

 The Core Idea:

 Mainly, Ryder Carroll, the author, wants to help us organize our lives by tracking the essential things happening around us.
 The method presented in this book, called the Bullet Journal method, is basically journaling on steroids.
 A profound way to sort your ideas and arrange your life.
 It’s more of a diary, it’s a system for tracking what’s happening in your life so you can find what’s essential on focus only on doing it.

 Studies show that we have around 70,000 thoughts per day.
 If we put the amount of thoughts on paper we’ll have enough information to produce a book every single day.
 And that’s a lot of content.

 However, unlike books, our thoughts are scattered around the perimeter.
 Sometimes dull.
 Other times not so unique.
 A lot of times struggling to find the real meaning.
 But there is a way to find clarity in this chaos of thoughts.

 Writing things down, as the author explains, is a way to take control of your mind.
 Give him context.
 Stear the wheel into the desired direction.